cancerbioinformatics/smuLymphNet/README.md

 ## 2. Inference

-Perform inference at 10x magnification using trained germinal centre and sinus models.
+Performs inference at 10x magnification using trained germinal centre and sinus models.
+Base magnification level of WSIs should be set.
+Ideally needs a single GPU.

 Example usage

 ```python
 python ./src/inference.py -wp /folder/with/wsi -sp /output_folder/ -gm /models/gc_multi.pth -sm /models/sinus_multi.pth
 ```

+Arguments as follows.

 * `wp`: `str`, the path to the folder containing original WSI (or of a single WSI).
 * `sp` : `str`, path to folder to save down segmentation masks.